meelock/random-ideas-textures-for-minecraft-mods-P/README.md

 idea 4 level 3: verious gunpoweder related items machienery which allow for: blastmineing, a multiblock structure that blasts stuff below it. gunpowder manufacture, a mixing device that carefully combines sulfur which you get from ghasts in the nether, salt peater which you get from chicken poop, and coal powder! grinders, that allow for an example grinding coal, ores and other stuff with gunpowder blasts. rf generation, some sort of piston/rotary mechanisum that runs off of gunpowder.

+idea 5 level 3: lasers, basically they allow for auto killing of mobs, fences around areas, entity detectors, ore mining, ore melting, and much much more! (yeah thats all i can think of for now…)